 However, some clients prefer to hide the build number from the login page for enhanced security/anonymity.
 If you don't see the build number on the login page, you can get the build number by right-clicking and inspecting the properties of portal component's DLL file.
 Navigate to the CentreStack installation directory on the server and inspect the DLL's properties of (c:\Program Files (x86)\Gladinet Cloud Entreprise\portal\bin\GladinetPayFlow.dll).
 The CentreStack build is the File Version or Product Version.

-Finally, if you have access to the CentreStack server, but have access to the Cluster Administration web portal, you can also see the CentreStack version under Cluster Control Panel->Worker Nodes.
+If you don't have access to the CentreStack server, but have access to the Cluster Administration web portal, you can also see the CentreStack version under Cluster Control Panel->Worker Nodes.

 - Windows Client Version

 The best way to find the Windows Client version is to click on the cloud drive's icon on the bottom-right of the Microsoft Windows task tray, then open the Management Console from the Options Menu.
 On a Mac machine, the cloud drive icon is on the top of the screen, next to the system time.
 Either send us a screenshot of the management console, or copy all the text in the Device Info box.

 - Server Agent Version